 One final tip—look at the merchandising leaders in your industry and take notes on what they are doing to make themselves stand out.
-Luxury and large corporate retailers have massive budgets and research departments to guide their merchandising initiatives, so look to them to see what the best strategies are for creating effective store window displays.
+Large corporate retailers have massive budgets and research departments dedicated to guiding their merchandising decisions, so look to them to see what the best strategies are for creating effective store window displays.

 You want to ensure that your window displays are timely and make sense with the current season or holiday.
-This will help your window’s story seem relevant to your shoppers and will let them know that you are prepared with seasonally appropriate merchandise.
+This will help your window’s story seem relevant to your shoppers and let them know that you are prepared with seasonally appropriate merchandise.
 It is also a great opportunity for you to capitalize on seasonal buying potential, like during the winter holiday season.

 Use your window displays to advertise any relevant holidays, as well as seasonal merchandise.
-Seasonal window displays are also a great opportunity to advertise products that will only be available during the season in question, and will help you promote those items so you aren’t left with extras when the season ends.
+Seasonal window displays are a great opportunity to advertise products that will only be available during the season in question, so you aren’t left with extras.

-For example, I am sure you have seen pictures of New York City department stores during the holiday season and the elaborate displays they create to invoke feelings of holiday cheer and to promote holiday shopping.
+For example, I am sure you have seen pictures of New York City department stores during the holiday season and the elaborate displays they create to evoke feelings of holiday cheer and promote holiday shopping.
 These displays are over the top for a reason.
 During the holiday season, there are huge profits to be made, and an elaborate window display will help you capitalize on those sales.

 Lighting can evoke an ambiance, highlight products, and create a dramatic setting for your store window display.
-Being strategic with lighting can pay dividends in directing onlookers’ eyes to where you want them to go and can play a major role in getting people to stop and admire your display.
+Being strategic with lighting can pay dividends in directing onlookers’ eyes to where you want them and attracting attention to your display.

 Consider using spotlights to create a dramatic lighting scheme around your focal point.
 You might also want to play with contrast or create areas of high and low exposure that will help guide customers’ eyes through your display and draw their attention to key areas.

 Want to learn more about lighting your retail store?
-Check out our article for more information on creating your store lighting plan.
+Check out our comprehensive guide on creating your store lighting plan.

-In addition to the focal point, you want additional elements in your display.
+In addition to the focal point, you want additional elements in your display to create depth.
 This includes a backdrop, props, or even interactive components.
-These features will help to make your window more interesting to onlookers, promote greater engagement with your display, and ultimately drive more people into your store.
+These features will help make your window more interesting to onlookers, promote greater engagement with your display, and ultimately drive more people into your store.

-One tip is to place darker and heavier items near the bottom of your display, and to place lighter and more colorful elements near the top.
-This will prevent your display from feeling top-heavy and will help draw the eye up and through its entirety.
+One tip is to place darker and heavier items near the bottom of your display and lighter and more colorful elements near the top.
+This will prevent your display from feeling top-heavy and will help draw the eye up.

-The best way to ensure that you are achieving balance and a sense of symmetry in your display is to take a step outside and take a bird’s eye view of what you are creating.
+The best way to ensure you are achieving balance and a sense of symmetry in your display is to take a step outside and take a bird’s-eye view of what you are creating.

-It is tempting to fill your display with all your best products to showcase as much as possible.
-At the end of the day, this strategy will drive eyes away from your display and will leave the impression that your brand is cluttered and disorganized.
+It can be tempting to fill your display with all your best products so you can showcase as much as possible.
+At the end of the day, this strategy will drive eyes away from your display and can even leave the impression that your brand is cluttered and disorganized.

-As a rule of thumb, it is best to choose one or two products or sets of products when creating your display, then seek to fill the rest of the space with decorative elements.
-This will create a spotlight on the products that are featured, and the decorative elements will promote visual engagement with those products.
+As a rule of thumb, it is best to choose one or two products or sets of products to highlight when creating your display.
+From there, seek to fill the rest of the space with decorative elements.
+This will create a spotlight on the featured products, and the decorative elements will promote visual engagement.

-Another tip is to take a look at your display once it is assembled and ask yourself whether there is anything that you can remove that would not take away from the display.
+Another tip is to take a look at your display once it is assembled and ask yourself whether there is anything you can remove that would not take away from the overall impression.
 This will help you parse out unnecessary and distracting elements.
 Don’t be afraid of minimalism—sometimes it’s all you need to create something stunning.